CA

 Importance of Saving Files

-Riya taught Leslie about 1 month ago
+Riya taught Leslie 5 months ago

 Riya taught Leslie how to use SketchUp, focusing on adding windows to a 3D model using the 3D Warehouse and dynamic components.
 Leslie encountered issues accessing the 3D Warehouse due to potential firewall restrictions and began troubleshooting the problem.
 They plan to continue working on the model in the next session once the connection issue is resolved.